mnorin/nastytester/content/posts/docker-part1.md

 There should be a program you plan to run, all files it needs to run (settings, libraries you wrote, directories that contain the program and all the files) and system libraries required to run your program.
 There is nothing else you ideally need to have there.

-If you have only what you need and no more than that, than your program will be working as you expect it to and it's really good for security.
-If your application will be broken than an attacker will not be able to do much, if there is nothing else he could use.
+If you have only what you need and no more than that, then your program will be working as you expect it to and it's really good for security.
+If your application will be broken in, then an attacker will not be able to do much, if there is nothing else he could use.
-If your conainer contains (sounds funny) the whole operating system, including a package manager and a set of compilers for different programming languages, then broken container can be an invasion point for your system, because it will be possible to compile an exploit or some other unpleasant software to do a reconnaissance, start monitoring your network and so on.
+If your container contains (sounds funny) the whole operating system, including a package manager and a set of compilers for different programming languages, then broken container can be an invasion point for your system, because it will be possible to compile an exploit or some other unpleasant software to do a reconnaissance, start monitoring your network and so on.

 Further we'll see how to minimize a container to make it as small as possible, including only what is necessary.